minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

 ~~~~~~~~~

 This procedure upgrades MinIO Operator release 4.2.3 through 4.5.7 to release 4.5.8.
-You can then upgrade from release 4.5.8 to |operator-version-stable|.
+You can then upgrade from release 4.5.8 to 5.0.15.

 1. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.